• Tel: +44(0)1479 821248

 Group size is restricted to 12 clients maximum.

-Flights are by scheduled airline, from London Gatwick.
+Flights are by scheduled airline, from London.
 We may be able to offer flight arrangements from another airport and/or or quote without flights so you can make your own arrangements.
 If you wish to add an extension either before or after your holiday, please contact us and we will be happy to arrange this for you.

-Your Leader
+Your Leaders

 John has lived in the mountains near Madrid since 1997, and has led numerous birding tours throughout Spain and particularly in Extremadura throughout the seasons.
 A very experienced Leader with over 300 group tours worldwide to his name, John also has a keen interest in the field identification and conservation of reptiles and amphibians, dragonflies, butterflies and moths, mammals and flora.
 We are delighted to welcome him to this tour!
+John will be joined by expert local guides and a driver.

 Why choose Heatherlea for your African wildlife holiday?